hawkeye116477/cyberfox-deb/README.md

 Unofficial stable .deb packages for Cyberfox Web Browser

 ## Installing
-You can download unofficial stable DEB packages on the [release page](https://github.com/hawkeye116477/cyberfox-deb/releases).

-You can download official beta DEB packages on [Sourceforge](https://sourceforge.net/projects/cyberfox/files/Beta/Browser/Linux/), but they are without my some changes.
-This changes probably appear in next beta or stable version.
+You can download official stable and beta DEB packages on [Sourceforge](https://sourceforge.net/projects/cyberfox/files/).
+Probably soon they will be in PPA.

 ## Source
 Packages was generated with files from https://sourceforge.net/projects/cyberfox/files/ .